celestialskys/Interactive-Lab-Hub/Lab 4/README.md

 #### System Sketch
 ---
 We mapped the input sensors to intuitive actions that mirror physical drawing experiences.
 The joystick enables directional drawing and control, while the rotary encoder adjusts brush size.
 Capacitive sensors serve as mode-switch buttons for tools like rectangle, ellipse, and eraser.
-The accelerometer allows for quick clearing gestures, and the color sensor continuously adapts the brush color to match the user’s environment.
+The accelerometer allows for quick clearing gestures, and the color sensor continuously adapts the brush color to match the user’s environment

 <img src="image/system_1.png" height="300" />
 <img src="image/system_2.png" height="300" />